 Viruses prey on weak immune systems, and your immune system can lose its strength if you are not getting the right amount of sleep every night.
 If you cannot seem to fall asleep during flu season, then talk to your doctor about sleep aids you can temporarily use to make sure you get a good night’s sleep every night.
 If you have time to nap during the day, then that will only help to strengthen your immune system even further.

-The temptation to eat sweets is strong during the holidays, but sugar can weaken your immune system and make you susceptible to the flu.
+Although it is very tempting to eat sweets during the holidays, it’s important to choose healthy foods to avoid a weakened immune system.
 Eat healthy foods during the holidays, and focus on foods rich in vitamins C and E. If you are finding it difficult to eat enough foods with those vitamins in them, then take supplements during the holidays to give your body a fighting chance at avoiding the flu.

 Exercise is a great way to keep your immune system active and strengthen it against potential viruses.
 Try to find 20 minutes per day to exercise, and remember to stay properly hydrated.
 If it is hard to find time to work out, then do little things like taking the stairs instead of the elevator to help keep your body’s systems moving and active.